BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2B_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 **SSH-Allowed IPs.** This is a comma-separated list of IPs that will be allowed to SSH into the VPS.
 For example "192.168.1.15,192.168.1.16".
 If you do not enter any IPs, _your VPS will not be very secure_.
 It will constantly be bombarded by attackers trying to find their way in, and they may very well succeed.

-*The remaining questions all have to do with the mechanics of the VPS deployment and should be left as they are.*
+*The remaining questions all have to do with the mechanics of the VPS deployment and should be left as they are with one exception: bump the Swap Disk from 256MB to 512MB, to ensure that you have enough memory to download the blockchain._

 Finally, you'll need to fill in a root password, which will be the password used for the root account.